Azure/tech-connect-migration-lab/MongoDB-vCore/docs/3-mongodb-lab-instructions-migration-offline.md

    In Azure Data Studio, at Step 7, click on **Start migration** at the bottom of the screen.
    ![ads21](./media/ads20.png?raw=true)

-   One more pop up window will appear asking us to verify connectivity.
+   One more pop-up window will appear asking us to verify connectivity.
 This check is done to ensure the Azure Database Migration service can reach both our source and target servers.
 Currently, Azure Data Studio migration extension supports only public-endpoint enabled instances.
 Private endpoint support is coming in Q1 2025.
 Click on **Check connectivity** and wait a few seconds.
   ![ads22](./media/ads22.png?raw=true)

   Finally, click **Continue** to launch the migration.
   ![ads23](./media/ads23.png?raw=true)

 7. Our migration is now under way.
-The migration extension UI reports migration status as "In progress".
+The migration extension UI will report migration status as "In progress".
    ![ads24](./media/ads24.png?raw=true)

    In about 2-3 minutes, you should see the status change to "Succeeded".
 Let's now switch back over to MongoDB Compass to verify the results.